Defining Materials for the Configurable Item

 To use this field, enable the multiple units of measure feature.
 For more information about using multiple units of measure, see Multiple Units of Measure.

-13. (Optional) In the Apply Column Mappings field, select the mapping records you want to use to set line fields for the material when added as a component to the work order.
+13. (Optional) In the Line Field Mapping Records field, select the mapping records you want to use to set line fields for the material when it's added as a component to the work order.
 For more information about mapping records, see Setting Transaction Body and Line Fields Based on Configuration Data.

-14. In the Item Rule field, provide the question and answer combination that determines whether the material is added to the configuration and later to the work order.
+14. In the Rule field, provide the condition that determines whether the material is added to the configuration and later to the work order.

-Enter question and answer codes separated by the forward slash character.
-For example, A/1.
-Use operators to combine multiple question and answer sets.
-For example, A/1&B/2.
-For more information, see Activating Building Blocks with Rules.
+Enter question and answer codes separated by a forward slash, for example, A/1.
+Use operators to combine multiple conditions, for example, A/1&B/2.
+For more information, see Activating or Hiding Building Blocks with Rules.

 15. (Optional) To include an additional rule in the material rule, select a rule category.
-If the material and the category rules match the answers that users select on the interface, the material is added to the configuration and later to the work order.
-For more information, see Working with Rule Categories in NetSuite CPQ Configurator.
+If both the material and the category rules match the answers users select on the interface, the material is added to the configuration and later to the work order.
+For more information, see Working with Rule Categories.

 16. Click Save.